About Me

 When will Judge Dally decide this case?
 Quickly.
 He asked that briefs be in by Monday.

 I felt a little bad for Attorney Shelly after everything was over.
-I thought Gary Asteak or Rick Santee might treat him to a sandwich or something, but they took off and he was wondering up and down the parking lot because he was unable to remember where he parked.
+I thought Gary Asteak or Rick Santee might treat him to a sandwich or something, but they took off and he was wandering up and down the parking lot because he was unable to remember where he parked.
 I told him it was in Monroe County.

-No comments:
+5 comments: